Self-consistent mean field (biology): Convergence

 Perfect convergence for the SCMF method would result in a probability of 1 for exactly one rotamer at each position $k$ in the protein, and a probability of zero for all other rotamers at each position.
 Convergence to a unique solution requires probabilities close to 1 for exactly one rotamer at each position.
 In practice, especially when higher temperatures are used, the algorithm instead identifies a small number of high-probability rotamers at each position, allowing the resulting conformations' relative energies to then be enumerated (based on the precomputed energies, not on those derived from the mean-field approximation).
 One way to improve convergence is to run again at a lower temperature using the probabilities calculated from a previous higher-temperature run.

 Accuracy

 Unlike dead-end elimination, SCMF is not guaranteed to converge on the optimal solution.
 However, it is deterministic (as in, it will converge to the same solution every time given the same initial conditions), unlike alternatives that rely on Monte Carlo analysis.
-By comparison to DEE, which is guaranteed to find the optimal solution, SCMF is faster but less accurate overall; it is significantly better at identifying correct side chain conformations in the protein's core than it is on identifying correct surface conformations.
+By comparison to DEE, which is guaranteed to find the optimal solution, SCMF is faster but less accurate overall; it is significantly better at identifying correct side chain conformations in the protein's core than it is at identifying correct surface conformations.
 Geometric packing constraints are less restrictive on the surface and thus provide fewer boundaries to the conformational search.